- This page, Apply for a school bus learner’s permit, is offered by

 1. Study for your written exams with:

-2. Go to any RMV full-service center office (up to two hours before closing time and take a CDL general knowledge test, as well as written tests for the Passenger (P) Endorsement and School Bus (S) Endorsement.
+2. Go to any RMV Service Center office (up to two hours before closing time and take a CDL general knowledge test, as well as written tests for the Passenger (P) Endorsement and School Bus (S) Endorsement.

-If you pass these exams, you will get a Commercial Learner's Permit with the "P" and "S" endorsements.
-This permit will be valid for two years.
+If you pass these exams, you will get a CLP with the "P" and "S" endorsements.

 3. Visit the bus company you will work for and arrange with them to receive 60 hours of pre-service training (32 hours behind the wheel and 28 hours classroom) from a certified school bus instructor.

-Upon receiving your application, DPU will run a background check to ensure that you do not have a criminal record and are not a sex offender.
-DPU will also look at your driving record and will check the results of your DOT physical.
+Upon receiving your application, the RMV will run a background check to ensure that you do not have a criminal record and are not a sex offender.
+We will also look at your driving record and will check the results of your DOT physical.
 These background checks will take approximately two weeks.

-If DPU approves your application, an inspector will contact your bus company and set up an appointment for your DPU road test.
+If approved, an inspector will contact your bus company and set up an appointment for your road test.

-5. Take the road test, which is administered by DPU.
-If you pass, you will be given a temporary School Bus Driver Certificate, which is valid for 60 days.
+5. Take the road test.
+If you pass, you will be given a temporary school bus driver certificate, which is valid for 60 days.

-You will receive your permanent School Bus Driver Certificate from DPU in the mail within 60 days of passing the DPU road test.
+You will receive your permanent school bus driver certificate in the mail within 60 days of passing the road test.

 You may only operate a vehicle for the same class permit that you hold.
 You must be accompanied by a licensed operator who holds a valid license with the correct class and endorsements for the vehicle you are operating.
 Your permit must be with you while you are operating the vehicle.